print page

 A3

 The education system and curriculum of different places are not completely the same.
-Therefore, as a normal practice, the schools will interview the applicants to assess their suitable class levels before making the placement arrangement.
+Therefore, as a normal practice, schools will interview the applicant child and assess his / her suitable class level before making the admission arrangement.

 TOP